mr-sven/x3d-rfm-esp32/X3D-Protocol.md

 The next byte is used with nibbles.
 The lower nibble sepcifies the bit number of the new device.
 The higher nibble is unclear, on Tydom reg process it is 1 on registering the 3rd and 5th device, maybe continious.
+If you reregister the first device, then the higher nibble is also set for the first.

 Next is zero byte.